Friday, 26 December 2025

 Banjul, Gambia 2

-Of course I went to the beach too, it is after all a big part of the lifestyle here.
-I sought out the beaches frequented by the locals, not being quite keen on the stereotypical tourist beach experience that, in my opinion, is the same, whether in the Bahamas, in Bali Indonesia, or in Mombasa.
-I wanted something uniquely Gambian.
+Of course there was the beach too, this is after all a big part of the lifestyle here.
+I sought out the beaches frequented by the locals, not being keen on the stereotypical tourist beach experience that, in my opinion, is the same, whether in the Bahamas, in Bali Indonesia, or in Mombasa.
+I wished for something uniquely Gambian.

 Brufut Beach